By Stephanie Smith

 Knowing BMI can help adult men and women understand their overall health.
 Use the BMI calculator below to determine your body mass index by inputting your height and weight.
 The BMI calculator uses the following BMI formula: Weight (lb) / (Height (in))² x 703.

 If your BMI is below 18.5: Your BMI is considered underweight.
 Keep in mind that an underweight BMI calculation may pose certain health risks.
-Please consult your healthcare provider for more information about BMI calculations.
+Please consult with your healthcare provider for more information about BMI calculations.

 If your BMI is between 18.5-24.9: Your BMI is considered normal.
 This healthy weight helps reduce your risk of serious health conditions and means you’re close to your fitness goals.